honno/honno.github.io/_includes/home/main-text.md

 ## What I've been up to

 I'm working on my first video game right now.
-Slow going as I'm figuring out how to do things, and more-so when you shouldn't do things as a solo dev but still do anyway, erm.
-I am quite excited for the future regardless, just there's not much to share yet, sorry~
+Slow going as I'm figuring out how to do things, and more-so when you shouldn't do things as a solo dev (but still do anyway, oops).
+I am quite excited for the future regardless---not much to share yet sorry~

 ## Projects

 * ### 2019
-  * matthewbarber.io
+  * **matthewbarber.io**
     : [GitHub](https://github.com/Honno/Honno.github.io){: class='gh'}

     My strange portfolio website.
+Now responsive on most modern devices!
 The development enviroment look design comes from a desire to present myself as a hip hacker type---I'm not quite sure to whom though.

     * JS
     * jQuery